-17) Patty currently has \$9000 in monetary assets.
+- 16) Patty currently has \$9,000 in monetary assets.
 Her total annual living expenses are \$36,000 per year.
 She has a \$12,000 balance on her car loan and she has \$45,000 in equity in her house.
 What is her month's living expenses covered ratio?

-A) 1.125 times
+- A) 1.125 times

-B) 3.75 times
+- B) 3.75 times

-C) 3.0 times
+- C) 3.0 times

-D) Not enough information to answer this question
+- D) There is not enough information to answer this question

-Answer: C

-Diff: 3

-Topic: Ratios

-18) Jorge currently has a debt ratio of 37 percent and Joses' is 102 percent.
+- 17) Jorge currently has a debt ratio of 37 percent and Jose's is 102 percent.
 They both have the same take home pay every month.
-How can we describe their current financial situation?
-A) Jorge is currently solvent.

-B) Jose is currently insolvent.

-C) Jorge probably has more money available to enjoy every month.

-D) Jose probably doesn't have much money available to enjoy every month.

-E) all of the above are true based on their ratios.
+How can we describe their current financial situation? - A) Jorge is currently solvent. - B) Jose is currently insolvent. - C) Jorge probably has more money available to enjoy every month. - D) Jose probably doesn't have much money available to enjoy every month. - E) All of the above are true based on their ratios.

-19) Hectors' month's living expenses covered ratio is currently .25 times.
+- 18) Hector's month's living expenses covered ratio is currently 0.25 months.
 He just broke his leg and will not be able to work for 6 weeks.
-What most likely will Hector experience without a paycheck for 6 weeks?

-A) He may have to liquidate some of his tangible or investment assets to keep current on his monthly bills

-B) He doesn't have to worry because he has plenty of money in his savings accounts.

-C) He may have to borrow some money to keep current on his monthly bills

-D) Not enough information to answer this question.

-E) both A and C are good possibilities for Hector
+What most likely will Hector experience without a paycheck for 6 weeks? - A) He may have to liquidate some of his tangible or investment assets to keep current on his monthly bills - B) He doesn't have to worry because he has plenty of money in his savings accounts. - C) He may have to borrow some money to keep current on his monthly bills - D) There is not enough information to answer this question. - E) Both A and C are realistic possibilities for Hector.